ga-wdi-exercises/ruby-cli-lab/personal_finance.md

 ## Requirements

 -   All features listed above
 -   Transactions should support debits and credits (+ and - values)
 -   The user should be able to quit the command line not lose their transactions.

-## Bonus

-* Allow filtering by date
-* Support tracking multiple accounts (i.e. checking / savings), which have many transactions (a given transaction only belongs to one account)
-* Other ideas you think would be useful!
+p.code:

+user class

+display a menu to user to select: pick 1. view list of transcations 2. edit transcations 3. see current balance  4. enter transcation class

+to see

+class transaction payee, amount, date, category in transcation class: type withdraw as input type deposit as input